 There were pipe cleaners (my son’s favourite) and modelling dough ready for us to use.

-My son enjoyed moulding and sculpturing the Slappy the Dummy out of clay.
-My boyfriend made a monster sculpture too.
-My dad also carefully sculpted body definition for his model.
+Firstly, my son enjoyed moulding and sculpturing the Slappy the Dummy out of clay.
+Likewise, my boyfriend made a monster sculpture too.
+Lastly, my dad also carefully sculpted body definition for his model art piece.

 We explored mixing shaving foam with acrylic paint, led by the artist.

-She showed us how to experiment with this technique to create prints.
+She showed us how to experiment with this technique to create art prints.

 Both my nieces, son, myself and sister in law attended our second session.
 The artist set up some fun science experiments for us to do.